How To Handle A Crush When You're Married (And What It Means)

 If you feel yourself falling for someone, take a step back—it'll help you protect your committed relationship and evaluate the crush in a logical way.

-First of all, know that "feeling excited by or attracted to someone else doesn't mean there is something missing in your relationship," O'Reilly says.
+"Feeling excited by or attracted to someone else doesn't mean there is something missing in your relationship," O'Reilly says.
 "One partner cannot possibly fulfill every single one of your needs—the practical to the sexual—so it's common to look for other sources of excitement and fulfillment."

-That said, your attraction could reveal potential weaknesses in your current relationship—and it's your job to prioritize and protect that relationship.
+Your attraction could reveal potential weaknesses in your current relationship—which is, again, not a bad thing.
+All relationships, even marriages, have room for improvement.
 For instance, does your crush give you much-needed attention or romance, whereas you feel your partner does not?
 Do you have deep conversations with your crush but more surface interactions with your significant other?

-Of course, it's also possible that your crush doesn't mean anything and is completely harmless.
+Of course, it's also possible that your crush doesn't mean anything and is truly harmless.
 Instead, it might merely reveal what you find titillating—and "using unrealistic images, themes, and settings is part of what makes sexual fantasy so powerful," says O'Reilly.

 However, if you are fantasizing a lot about one person, "it is critical that you examine what you are avoiding," advises Lesli Doares, North Carolina–based relationship coach and author of Blueprint for a Lasting Marriage.
 "Avoidance is rarely a good long-term plan because the truth will eventually come out and usually in an uncontrolled way."

-To flirt or not to flirt?
+To flirt, or not to flirt?